 Finding low cost things to do with your tween can sometimes be a challenge.
+They say they are too old for playing with toys but are too young to go off entirely by themselves.
 So here are 50 Fantastic Free Things to Do with Kids aged 8-12:

 Create your own bubble mix and see if you can blow giant bubbles big enough to stand inside!